-The Division of Liberal Arts and Humanities consists of three departments: the Department of Philosophy, Ethics, and Art History, the Department of Comparative History, and the Department of Geography.
-After enrollment, students identify what they would like to study, then at the end of their first year, select a main program offered by the individual departments of the Division of Liberal Arts and Humanities and the Global Studies Program.
+The Division of Liberal Arts and Humanities consists of following programs: the Program of Philosophy, Ethics, and Art History, the Program of Comparative History, and the Program of Geography.
+After enrollment, students identify what they would like to study, then at the end of their first year, select a main program offered by the individual programs of the Division of Liberal Arts and Humanities and the Global Studies Program.
 Students study according to the same curriculum as general students after enrollment, so they will need to have a level of Japanese proficiency and basic academic skills to keep up in their courses.